About the Author

 Security in the Microservices Paradigm

-Zach Gardner Architecture, Microservices Leave a Comment
+Zach Gardner Architecture, Articles, Microservices Leave a Comment

 One of the least glamorous aspects of implementing a Microservices architecture is the security.
 It’s not fun or cool when compared to things like the circuit breaker or service discovery, yet it is a critical piece of the ecosystem especially in an enterprise setting.